Thursday, 7 November 2024

 Five years - I began the last entry in this blog with a comment about the last five years.
 Well, guess what!
 It's actually seven.
 You see that is exactly what happens with age: time just travels more quickly (or at least appears to).

 A few years ago (please don't ask how many) I made a donation to Wikipedia.
-I must have been feeling flush and generous, but having sold that I do genuinely admire an organisation which provides (mostly) useful information and is not plagued by advertisements.
+I must have been feeling flush and generous, but having done that I do genuinely admire an organisation which provides (mostly) useful information and is not plagued by advertisements.
 To this day I get reminders of how grateful they were - and please could I make a further donation?

 Anyway, seven years ago (on 17/11/2017) I attended the funeral of a former nurse at St Bartholomew's hospital, Caroline Jackson, who had died of cancer at the age of approximately 63.
 I met her and a couple of her closest friends, Helen and Fiona, in 1973 at a nightclub in Stamford, Lincs., called 'The Riverside'.
 (Yes, it was indeed located by the river in Stamford.)
 All three were nursing at 'Barts', I was working at a bank in central London but staying at the 'YMCA' Barbican, just a stone's throw from St Bartholomew's Hospital.
 I was 'clubbing' in Stamford as I had gone home to stay with my parents, who lived close to Stamford, that particular weekend.